Cloud9 on Raspberry Pi

 The end of our journey

-If carma has helped you (if you have trust in carma), if some saints are watching you (if you are a religious person), or just if you are lucky you will have on your Raspberry Pi a working installation of Cloud9.
+If karma has helped you (if you have trust in karma), if some saints are watching you (if you are a religious person), or just if you are lucky you will have on your Raspberry Pi a working installation of Cloud9.

 You just need to know how to start it: